driatv/fruit_basket/README.md

  Orange     | 3        | 0.50  | 1     | 1<br />
  Watermelon | 27       | 0.80  | 3     | 2</pre>

--fruit name defines the name of the fruit
+-fruit name defines the name of the fruit<br />
--quantity defines the quantity to buy
+-quantity defines the quantity to buy<br />
--price defines the price of one fruit
+-price defines the price of one fruit<br />
--total is the amount on which you can get an offer -number_to_pay is the number to pay compare to the total
+-total is the amount on which you can get an offer<br />
+-number_to_pay is the number to pay compare to the total

 ###  Exemple with apples: